Bridge: Protection

-Operation
+Operation and financing

 Management

 After a bridge is completed and becomes operational, management processes are employed to ensure that it remains open to traffic, avoids safety incidents, and achieves its intended lifespan.
-These processes – collectively referred to as bridge management – include technical activities such as maintenance, inspection, monitoring, and testing.
+These processes – collectively referred to as bridge management – include technical activities – namely, maintenance, inspection, monitoring, and testing.
 In addition to technical tasks, management encompasses planning, budgeting, and prioritization of maintenance activities.
-Bridge managers use methodologies such as bridge management systems and Life-Cycle Cost Analysis to manage a bridge and estimate the maintenance costs of a bridge throughout its lifetime.
+Bridge managers use bridge management systems and life-cycle cost analysis methodologies to manage a bridge and estimate the maintenance costs of a bridge throughout its lifetime.
 Annual maintenance costs increase as the bridge ages and degrades.

 Maintenance

 Maintenance activities seek to prolong the life of the bridge, reduce lifecycle costs, and ensure the safety of the community.
 Maintenance tasks can be categorized as corrective tasks and preventive tasks.
-Corrective tasks are implemented in response to unexpected issues that arise, such as repairing structural elements (piers, beams, girders, towers, or cables) and replacing bearings.
+Corrective tasks are implemented in response to unexpected issues that arise, for example, repairing structural elements (piers, beams, girders, towers, or cables) and replacing bearings.

 Preventive tasks include washing, painting, lubricating bearings, sealing the deck, filling cracks, removing snow, filling potholes, and repairing minor issues with structures and electrical fixtures.
 Some preventive tasks are performed on a periodic schedule.
-Example intervals for periodic bridge maintenance tasks include:
+An example schedule for periodic bridge maintenance tasks is:

 washing entire structure (1–2 years);

 sealing deck surface (4–6 years);